Killian Phillips

 Killian Phillips (born 30 March 2002) is an Irish footballer who plays as an attacking midfielder for St Mirren.
 Born in United States, he represents the Republic of Ireland national team.

 Early life

 Phillips was born in San Diego to Irish parents on 30 March 2002 and moved to Kilbarrack, Dublin as a 5-year-old.
-He began playing football aged 5 with Kilbarrack United, then moved to Corduff at under-13 level, spending 4 seasons there, followed by a stint at St Kevin's Boys before returning to Kilbarrack at 16 after being rejected by Bohemians and Shelbourne at under-17 level, then eventually earning a move to the academy of League of Ireland club Drogheda United where he would play for their under-19 side.
+He began playing football aged 5 with Kilbarrack United, then moved to Corduff at under-13 level, spending 4 seasons there and playing alongside fellow future senior Republic of Ireland international Bosun Lawal, followed by a stint at St Kevin's Boys before returning to Kilbarrack at 16 after being rejected by Bohemians and Shelbourne at under-17 level, then eventually earning a move to the academy of League of Ireland club Drogheda United where he would play for their under-19 side.

 Club career

 Drogheda United

 Having been a non-playing substitute in some matches in 2020, Phillips made his debut for Drogheda United in a 1–0 loss at home to Shamrock Rovers on 20 April 2021.
 The first senior goal of Phillips' career came on 8 May 2021, in a 7–0 win away to Waterford at the RSC as the home side fielded their under-19 squad due to a COVID-19 outbreak in the first team.
 On 24 October 2021, he scored the only goal of the game as Drogheda beat Derry City at United Park.
 He made 31 appearances in all competitions during the 2021 season, scoring two goals.